PlanetEfficacy/talk_ideas/talk_ideas.md

 #### Stress Management
 ##### How educators develop effective stress management
   - Schools are demanding, stressful, high stakes work environments
-  - Students, parents and other eductors are demanding customers
+  - Students, parents and other educators are demanding customers
 ##### How stress management applies to software development
   - Production bugs
   - On call rotations